 Government Relations in Evolution

-Today's world is rapidly modernizing,
+Today's world is rapidly modernizing.

-endlessly riveted by change and constantly challenging its inhabitants to keep up.
+We live in a world endlessly riveted by change and constantly challenging its inhabitants to keep up.
 Our generation has grown wary of the technological advancement that will ultimately transform our job market, severely damaged by occupations that have already been lost.
 But it's not only low-wage workers who are at risk—many white collar jobs are also likely to be disrupted.
 The government relations professional may very well be among them.

 While I can't predict how the years to come will affect the government relations profession, I'm certain lobbyists must evolve in order to perform effectively.
 And evolution isn't just adapting to changing realities and developing new abilities, but also strengthening core skills.
 I have identified six new, expanded roles of the evolved government relations professional, which I will outline below.